1–2 spots available for Q2 · Claim yours

 Skip any of these and you are rolling dice on a hire that will cost you months to unwind.

-- Ask for a real production repository they worked on.
+1. Ask for a real production repository they worked on.
 Read the code with them, live.
 Anyone can send a polished sample.
-Only a senior can walk you through a messy real codebase and defend the tradeoffs.
+Only a senior can walk you through a messy real codebase and defend the trade-offs.

-->with()patterns.
-"I usually just read the code" is not an answer. - Test their understanding of Eloquent versus raw queries.
+5. Test their grasp of Eloquent versus raw queries.
 A senior developer knows when Eloquent hurts and reaches for the query builder or raw SQL.

-- Discuss testing.
-How many tests, what kind, how fast, and what do they skip.
+7. Discuss testing.
+How many tests, what kind, how fast, what they skip.
 Senior developers have opinions.
 Junior developers say "yes, I write tests."

-- Review one of their past PHPStan, Psalm, or Larastan configurations.
-Static analysis setup tells you how seriously they take code quality.
+8. Review one of their PHPStan, Psalm, or Larastan configurations.
+Static analysis setup tells you how seriously they take quality.

 Contract red flags when hiring a senior Laravel developer

-- A non-compete for a freelancer.
+• A non-compete on a freelancer.
 A senior freelancer serves multiple clients.
 A non-compete is a sign the other party does not understand the engagement.

-- No exit clause.
-Both sides should be able to end the engagement with two weeks notice.
+• No exit clause.
+Both sides should be able to end the engagement on two weeks' notice.
 Contracts that lock you in longer are a red flag.

 How I work on Laravel projects